swcarpentry/shell-novice/episodes/04-pipefilter.md

 ::::::::::::::::::::::::::::::::::::::: objectives

 - Explain the advantage of linking commands with pipes and filters.
-- Combine commands in more than one stages to get new output
+- Combine sequences of commands to get new output
 - Redirect a command's output to a file.
 - Explain what usually happens if a program or pipeline isn't given any input to process.